Mercedes McCambridge: Early life

+McCambridge was born in Joliet, Illinois, the daughter of Irish-American Catholic parents Marie (née Mahaffry) and John Patrick McCambridge, a farmer.
+She graduated from Mundelein College in Chicago.

 Career

 Radio

-McCambridge began her career as a radio actor during the 1930s while also performing on Broadway.
+McCambridge began her career as a radio actress in 1938 while also performing on Broadway.
 In 1941, she played Judy's friend in A Date with Judy.
 She had the title role in Defense Attorney, a crime drama broadcast on ABC in 1951–52.
 Her other work on radio included: